Weidner god list

 In the second millennium BCE, the Weidner god list spread outside Mesopotamia, with copies known from Emar, Ugarit and Amarna.
-Hurrian and Ugaritic scribes compiled multilingual editions providing information about correspondences between Mesopotamian, Hurrian and Ugaritic deities, but due to a number of pecularities characteristic for these texts it is presumed they do not necessarily accurately reflect contemporary religious beliefs.
+Hurrian and Ugaritic scribes compiled multilingual editions providing information about correspondences between Mesopotamian, Hurrian and Ugaritic deities, but due to a number of peculiarities characteristic for these texts, it is presumed they do not necessarily accurately reflect contemporary religious beliefs.

 History

 The term Weidner god list is derived from the name of its original publisher, Assyriologist Ernst Weidner.
 Weidner prepared a collation of the text in 1924, relying on various fragments originating in different locations and time periods.
 No standardized edition is presently available.
 While the incipit of the original text indicates that it was referred to simply as An, the modern name is used more commonly to refer to it in Assyriological literature.

 The Weidner god list was one of the standard Mesopotamian god lists.
 The earliest examples of such texts come from Early Dynastic Fara (Shuruppak).
 However, none are known from between the twenty sixth century BCE and the beginning of the second millennium BCE, and there is no clear indication that the early lists directly influenced the Weidner god list.
 The oldest known exemplar, VAT 6563, most likely originates in the Isin-Larsa period, though sometimes origin in the preceding Ur III period is also proposed.
 While many of the god lists composed later are only known from a single city, with unique Old Babylonian compositions of this genre found in Nippur, Uruk, Isin, Susa, Mari and possibly Ur, the Weidner god list has been described as "chronologically and geographically widespread".
 Multiple tablets come from the Old Babylonian period from Babylon, Sippar, Ṭābatum (Tell Taban) and Nippur.
 In later times, the list is attested in Middle Babylonian Nippur and various "peripheral" locations, Middle Assyrian Assur, and Neo-Babylonian Babylon, Kish, Nippur and Uruk.
 It remained in circulation until the Late Babylonian period, as late as in the fourth century BCE.